-*Disclaimer – This is NOT a paid or sponsored post, this honest review is based on my own experiences in this hostel*
+*Disclaimer – This is NOT a paid or sponsored post, this honest Ericeira hostel review is based on my own experiences in this hostel*

-Sometimes we find a little gem and we just feel at home, like that hostel was made for us.
-This is exactly what happened whilst I backpacked through Portugal, I arrived in a little beach town called Ericeira and stumbled upon this little hostel.
+Sometimes we find a place that we just feel at home in, like that hostel was made for us.
+This is exactly what happened whilst I backpacked through Portugal, I arrived in a little beach town called Ericeira and stumbled upon this little backpacker hostel, the Surfers Den hostel.

-However, on this occasion, I feel Surfers Den Ericeria deserves one.
-This gem of a hostel turned my time in Ericeira from special to memorable.
+However, on this occasion, I feel Surfers Den hostel Ericeira deserves one.
+This gem of a backpacker hostel turned my time in Ericeira from special to memorable.

-Oh, and don’t be put off by the name, if you’re not a surfer there’s no problem – I’m not one either!
+Oh, and don’t be put off by the name; Surfers Den hostel – if you’re not a surfer there’s no problem – I’m not one either and still loved my time there!

-I’ll honest, I stumbled upon this hostel by accident, I had planned to stay somewhere else but with it being in a difficult location, I found this one and decided to stay for the first night and head up to the other the next day.
+I’ll be honest, I stumbled upon the Surfers Den hostel by accident, I had planned to stay somewhere else but with it being in a difficult location, I looked for different hostels in Ericeira found this one and decided to stay for the first night and head up to the other the next day.

 However, as with backpacking, plans can change on a whim, you stumble upon places and fall in love with them – and that is exactly what happened here.

-You can leave, but you can’t check out!
+You can leave the Surfers Den hostel Surfers Den hostel, but you can’t check out!

-I can honestly say, I’ve long left the hostel but I don’t think I’ll ever check out.
+I can honestly say, I’ve long left the hostel and Portugal but I don’t think I’ll ever check out.
 There is only one other hostel that grabbed me like this.

 You will find Ericeira on the coast of Portugal, south of fellow surfing spots of Peniche and Nazare, above Sintra and 50 KM from Lisbon.